Logan Shaw

-Logan Shaw (born October 5, 1992) is a Canadian professional ice hockey right winger for the Toronto Marlies in the American Hockey League (AHL).
-He was drafted 76th overall by the Florida Panthers in the 2011 NHL Entry Draft.
+Logan Shaw (born October 5, 1992) is a Canadian professional ice hockey right winger and captain for the Toronto Marlies in the American Hockey League (AHL).
+He was drafted 76th overall by the Florida Panthers in the 2011 NHL entry draft.
+He also previously played for the Anaheim Ducks, Montreal Canadiens, Winnipeg Jets, and Ottawa Senators.

 Playing career

-Junior career
+Junior

 Shaw played midget hockey within his native Nova Scotia with the Cape Breton Tradesmen before joining the major junior ranks with the Cape Breton Screaming Eagles of the Quebec Major Junior Hockey League (QMJHL), after he was selected 12th overall in the 2008 QMJHL Entry Draft.
 Shaw remained with the Screaming Eagles before he was traded during the 2011–12 season to the Quebec Remparts on January 7, 2012.
 He finished second in team scoring with the Remparts and added eight points in eleven games in the playoffs.
 He finished his QMJHL career with 187 points in 311 games with Cape Breton and Quebec.

-Professional career
+Professional

-Shaw was selected by the Florida Panthers in the third round, 76th overall in the 2011 NHL Entry Draft.
+Shaw was selected by the Florida Panthers in the third round, 76th overall in the 2011 NHL entry draft.
 On April 22, 2013, Shaw was signed by the Panthers to a three-year entry-level contract.
 Shaw was assigned to begin his professional career with the Panthers' American Hockey League (AHL) affiliate, the San Antonio Rampage, in the 2013–14 season.
-During his time with San Antonio, Shaw was demoted to the East Coast Hockey League's Cincinnati Cyclones.
+During his time with San Antonio, Shaw was demoted to the ECHL's Cincinnati Cyclones.
 In the 2015–16 season, after five games with new AHL affiliate, the Portland Pirates, Shaw received his first NHL recall to the Panthers on October 29, 2015.
 He later made his NHL debut with the Panthers in a 3–1 defeat to the Boston Bruins on October 30, 2015.
 Shaw completed his first NHL season with the Panthers, contributing with five goals in 53 games.
 He was re-assigned to Portland in March 2016 before being recalled for the 2016 Stanley Cup Playoffs and featured in three post-season games in the Panthers' first-round defeat.

 In the 2016–17 season, Shaw was unable to retain his role with the Panthers and was reassigned to inaugural AHL affiliate, the Springfield Thunderbirds.
 He scored four goals in 13 games with the Thunderbirds before he was traded by the Panthers to the Anaheim Ducks in exchange for Michael Sgarbossa on November 16, 2016.
 During the 2017–18 season, after the Ducks picked up J. T. Brown off waivers from the Tampa Bay Lightning, Shaw was placed on waivers.
 He appeared in 42 games scoring 8 points for the Ducks.
 He was then claimed by the Montreal Canadiens on January 15, 2018.
 Shaw was inserted into the Canadiens lineup and played out the remainder of the season, appearing in 30 games for 2 goals and 6 points.